SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The bakers at the Boudin Bakery in Fisherman's Wharf work in front of a large window.
 Often, the lead baker has a microphone and describes their work to the audience.

-It's fun to see them craft alligators and other characters out of dough.
+It's fun to see them craft alligators and other characters out of their famous sourdough.

 You can also step inside to visit their small museum on the second floor or grab a bite to eat (not free, but delicious!).